falue/htmlDesktop/programs/browser/sites/maps/README.md

     "minZ": 0,
     "maxZ": 4,
     "size": 2,
+    "iconClasses": "",
     "pointClasses": "red text-shadow--white noBox",
     "iconStyles": "",
     "text": "",
     "action": "alert('cam A - AAAAA')"
   }
 ]
 ```

-Hint: Add class `noBox` to a poi so thers no box around it.
+> Hint: Add class `noBox` to a poi so thers no box around it.
 The bottom center of the icon is then at the defined point.

 | Key | Meaning |
 |-----|----------|